quantastic/qapi/README.md

 ## Time Entry Rules

 * There can only be one active time entry, indicated by `{end: null}`.
-This entry's duration is assumed to range from its `start` value up to the current time.
+The active entry's `end` time is considered to be the current time when it comes to reporting or shadowing.
 * Creating a new active time entry sets the `end` value of the previously active entry to the `start` value of the new entry.
-* If an entry overlaps with one or more entries, the active entry or the entry with the higher `end` value shadows the older entries.
+* If an entry overlaps with one or more entries, the entry with the higher `end` value shadows the older entries.
 This means their `end` value may be adjusted, or they may be removed from a result set entirely.
 However, the original times remain stored internally and an API for showing all shadowing will be exposed in the future.

 ## API